lathonez/lathonez.github.io/_posts/2017-01-02-ionic-2-unit-testing.markdown

 test.ts
 -------

-[This file][test.ts] is worth exploring a little futher.
+[This file][test.ts] is worth exploring a little further.
 We've created a couple of functions to remove a lot of the boilerplate around an Ionic testbed setup, we'll be using these in any of our unit tests that create a Angular 2 components.

 The following function `configureIonicTestingModule` takes one or more of your components and sets up an Ionic test bed for them: